-5.1.1 How to configure a SiteIni file for a site using the POST Http protocol tools of your internet browser.
+5.1.1 How to configure a SiteIni file for a site using the POST Http protocol

+To prepare and develop a SiteIni using the POST method of a HttpWebRequest it is necessary to determine the required header content.
+There are numerous ways to accomplish that, a simple one is to use the development tools of your internet browser.
 All respectable web browsers have such tools to inspect the traffic.
 For IE it can be found under Tools, select Developer Tools (F12), Network (Ctrl+4), Enable Traffic (F5).
 All traffic will be captured after this and can be inspected.
 It is essential to familiarize with this tool.
-With it the required request headers including the postdata content (in this tool called "Request Body") can be determined and must be copied to the header specifications as described in 4.4.1.1 HTTP Headers, method GET, POST, POST-BACK and SOAP
+With it the required request headers including the postdata content (in this tool called "Request Body") can be determined and must be copied to the header specifications as described in 4.4.1.1 HTTP Headers, method GET, POST, POST-BACK and SOAP the data received in response on the first GET request.
+WG++ follows a build in procedure when a POST_BACK request is started: